 When it comes to your students, always remember that they’re more afraid of you than you are of them.
 Oh…wait.
 That’s bears.
 Obviously, being a teacher means having no fear.
 You already know that.
 You have to have some pretty serious brass to get up there and teach in the first place.

 But it also helps to be bold in your approach.
 Take risks in your teaching style.
 Again, not Don Rickles-type risks.
 Fun, appropriate, and administratively-approved risks.
 Unconventional assignments, free-form classroom discussions, group activities.
 These experiences can be a lot more educationally indelible than a few hours of text-book cramming.
-Don't be afraid to be different.
-You're students will thank you for it.
+Don’t be afraid to be different.
+Your students will thank you for it.

 We can’t stress enough how frequently students equate school and boredom.
 Be the antidote to this association.
 Keep it lively, keep it unpredictable, find ways to help students associate lessons with personal experiences.
 Draw real-world events and examples into the classroom regardless of subject matter.